builduilabs/2022-12-18-initial-server-render-match/script.md

 So now that our first render works – how do we move the source of truth from CSS to our React state?

-Well an effect sounds like a perfect use case for this.
+Well an effect sounds like a perfect way to solve this.
 Effects run after render, so we don't have to worry about them messing up our initial render either on the server or the client.

 And in this effect, since we know we're on the client, we can safely access `window`.
 And we can use the effect to seed the initial value of open, to move it from undefined to one of the other two states: